zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 -l <logfile>
 ```

-You can pass in JVM parameters using this format:
+JVM options are passed in using this format:

 ```
 -j "<JVM Options>"
 ```

+Since the database upgrade tool operates on your DXP database, you should also configure the upgrade tool with the same JVM options that you use for your DXP application server.
 You should specify the `UTF-8` file encoding and the `GMT` user time zone as JVM options.
-Since the database upgrade tool operates on your DXP database, you should also configure the upgrade tool with the same JVM options that you use for your DXP application server.
-If you used country and language JVM options, specify them for the upgrade tool.
+If you used country and language JVM options, specify them for the upgrade tool too.
 While you're at it, you should allocate the initial memory (`-Xmx value`) for the upgrade tool too.
 Use 2 GB at a minimum.
 If your DXP database has over 10 GB of data, increase the initial memory.

 Here's an example command that specifies JVM options and a log file: